Swiss Re: Everything you need to know

 Mumenthaler held the position of group chief risk officer between 2005 and 2007, later heading life & health between 2007 and 2010.
 In January 2011, he was appointed chief marketing officer for reinsurance and a member of the group executive committee, and the year finished off with Mumenthaler becoming CEO of reinsurance that October.
 Finally, in July 2016, Mumenthaler was appointed the group’s chief executive officer.

 Swiss Re has a strong focus on resiliency.
 That means providing solutions for sustainability, investing responsibly, reducing the group’s footprint, and being transparent.
-Recent solutions that particularly target the insurance gap that exists in many segments and markets, including developing a telematics product that provides insurers with better and more personalized risk assessment.
+Recent solutions that particularly target the insurance gap that exists in many segments and markets, including developing a telematics product that provides insurers with better and more personalised risk assessment.

 On the catastrophe side, Swiss Re Corporate Solutions enhanced its online portal, PULSE, with a new function that delivers real-time natural catastrophe event notifications to clients in October 2019.
 The new catastrophe notification function is powered by EigenRisk, via EigenPrism APIs, and ensures that each customer on the PULSE platform has the information they need at the right time, a release said.
-Swiss Re Corporate Solutions is also utilizing the EigenPrism platform for exposure management, risk analytics, and real-time event response.
+Swiss Re Corporate Solutions is also utilising the EigenPrism platform for exposure management, risk analytics, and real-time event response.

 Tech-enabled solutions are also coming down the pike on the reinsurance side.
 Swiss Re in the past has released several new product developments amid growing demand for innovative reinsurance solutions.